What Makes a Motorcycle a Classic?

 How old does a motorcycle have to be to be defined as an actual classic?

 We thought we’d start with the most common curiosity; the age!
 In this instance, it all seems to entirely depend on the Insurance company.
 Some Insurers qualify a classic as 20 years, whereas others tend to go for 30.
 In biker terms, you’re probably safe to go with 25.
-However, if you’ve got a bike in your garage and you’re curious as to whether it could be classified as a classic, it wouldn’t be a bad idea to ring up some insurances to get their opinion!
+However, if you’ve got a bike in your garage and you’re curious as to whether it could be classified as a classic, it wouldn’t be a bad idea to contact some insurance companies to get their opinion!

 Many people buy these motorcycles because insurance premiums tend to be quite low.
 These bikes generally don’t perform as well as newer models, so their owners tend to ride them in their spare time, rather than commuting.
 On the other hand, they aren’t too admirable in terms of theft.
-A third positive is that a classic bike is a great option to start learning mechanics on!
+Finally, a classic bike is a great option to start learning mechanics on!

-We, on the other hand, believe that many motorcycle enthusiasts buy classics simply for the investment that they will be making in another 30+ years.
-If you’ve started on a clasic that you’ve tinkered with, and you know the ins and outs of how the insides work, you’ve got a guaranteed profit in a few years to come!
+We, on the other hand, believe that many motorcycle enthusiasts buy classic motorbikes simply for the investment that they will be making in another 30+ years.
+If you’ve started on a clasic that you’ve tinkered with, and you know the ins and outs of the bike, you’ve got a guaranteed profit in a few years to come!

 The Definition of a Modern Classic Motorcycle